vrbait1107/EVENT_BRANDING_APPLICATION/CONTRIBUTING.md

 3. If you've changed something or added something, update the documentation in Readme.md.
 4. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GNU GPL -3.0 Software License

 In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.